-During the lockdowns I wrote, presented, edited and produced 2 online courses especially designed for newer acts.
+During the lockdowns I wrote, presented, edited and produced two online courses especially designed for newer acts.

-Right from the top, I had to figure out what open mike comedy actually is.
+Right from the top, I had to figure out what open mic comedy actually is.

-Open Mike Comedy is… for the comedians… a kindergarten, a playground and a gymnasium.
+Open Mic Comedy is… for the comedians… a kindergarten, a playground and a gymnasium.

 Allow me to elaborate.
-It would be cruel, and very lazy, to just leave it there.
+It would be cruel, and very lazy, to just leave it here.

 No comedy platform is ever more free and wild than a well run open mike night.
 You get deliciously crazy people with elaborate costumes and props.
 Wild character acts.
 Fresh faces that don’t yet know you’re not supposed to do that (whatever that is).
 More seasoned acts who know they ought not do that but are going to do it anyway.
 They have an avenue to test the boundaries and finesse whatever it is they want to say, and learn how to say it funny.